xotypeco/big_shoulders/README.md

 The Big Shoulders superfamily is composed by Big Shoulders, Big Shoulders Display, and Big Shoulders Inline.

-The source file for each subfamily can be found at `source` directory under a folder named with the family name.
+The source files can be found in the `sources` folder under the directory for each subfamily

 ```
-source
-    1-Big-Shoulders
-    2-Big-Shoulders-Stencil
-    3-Big-Shoulders-Inline
+    Big-Shoulders/sources
+    Big-Shoulders-Stencil/sources
+    Big-Shoulders-Inline/sources
 ```

-Family is built using fontmake and gftools post processing script.
+The families are built using fontmake and gftools post processing script.
 Tools are all python based.

-To install all the Python tools into a virtualenv, do the following:
+To install all the Python tools, first create a virtualenv.
+This step should be done only once:

 ```